 The only other recent news was on Monday when the company gave a corporate update, which didn’t come with much fanfare.
 With a float below 10 million, a current focus on cheap stocks, and some recent commentary from the company, it seems that’s all the market needed.

 The unfortunate side of this story is shortly after hitting highs of $6, HSCS stock quickly dumped back below $4, down over 30% from the top of the move.
-The medical technology company and KSPN stock have gained plenty of attention today, which has also translated to other stocks in sympathy.
+The medical technology company and KSPN stock have gained plenty of attention, which has also translated to other stocks in sympathy.
 UPDATED 8/8/2022: HSCS stock ultimately managed to rebound during the week of August 7th, bouncing above the $3.75 level once again.
 Since August 2nd, shares of the penny stock have climbed over 125%.

 Today we look at a few more low-float penny stocks to watch in light of explosive moves from small- & micro-caps stocks.